mstocco/mariostoc.co/content/traininglog/20210502-ironman2021-17weeksout.md

 ### NOTES
 Total Time: **100 minutes** &nbsp; Swim: **2200m**

+Work was still on my mind at 0300 this morning.
 <!---->
-Work was still on my mind a 0300 and I did get a bit of extra research and an email _before_ pedalling to the pool.
+Given that I was awake anyway, I did a bit of extra research and sent off an email _before_ pedalling to the pool.

 Once in the water, I calmed down and got to work.
 The lanes were pretty open this morning compared to recent days and I was able to take advantage of that when it came to the fixed time reps (leaving every 2:15).